What you’ll learn to do: identify and describe forces that affect global trade

 Customs and Taboos

 All cultures have their own unique sets of customs and taboos.
 It’s important for businesses to learn about these customs and taboos so they’ll know what is acceptable and unacceptable for their foreign operations.
-For example, in Japan, the number four is considered unlucky, and products packages containing four items are avoided by many consumers.
+For example, in Japan, the number four is considered unlucky, and product packages containing four items are avoided by many consumers.
 In Middle Eastern countries where Islamic law is strictly observed, images displaying the uncovered arms or legs of the female body are considered offensive.
 Meanwhile in Egypt, where many women wear the headscarf or hijab in public, an increasing number of younger women are in work and educational settings where gender segregation does not exist.
 Businesses struggle with whether to portray women with or without the hijab, knowing that they risk offending some of their target audience with either choice.
 Businesses should seek guidance from native experts familiar with local culture and customers.

 The role of values in society is to dictate what is acceptable or unacceptable.
 Values are part of the societal fabric of a culture, and they can also be expressed individually, arising from the influence of family, education, moral, and religious beliefs.
 Values are also learned through experiences.
 As a result, values can influence consumer perceptions and purchasing behavior.
 For example, consumers in some countries, such as the United States, tend to be individualistic and make many purchasing decisions based on their own personal preferences.
 In other countries, such as Japan, the well-being of the group is more highly valued, and buying decisions are more influenced by the well-being of the group, such as the family.
 Based on these differences in values, it is not surprising that ads featuring individuals tend to do better in countries where individualism is an important value, and ads featuring groups do better in countries where the group’s well-being is a higher value.